The strong coupling constant: State of the art and the decade ahead: from lattice QCD alphasmZ from lattice QCD

 A common problem of most lattice determinations of $\alphas$ has been dubbed the ``window problem'': In order to match to hadronic physics, the spatial volume $L^3$ must be large enough to avoid significant finite volume effects due to pion polarization ``around the world''.
 On the other hand, the matching to the coupling requires perturbative expansions to be reliable, so one needs to reach as high a scale $\mu$ as possible, but still significantly below the cutoff scale $1/a$ such as to avoid large lattice distortions.
 If taken together this means

-which is just a reflection of the fact that very different energy scales cannot be resolved simultaneously on a single lattice of reasonable size\footnote{$L/a=100$ would be considered a large lattice by today's standards.}.
+(where the hadronic scale $m_{\pi}$ is the pion mass) which is just a reflection of the fact that very different energy scales cannot be resolved simultaneously on a single lattice of reasonable size\footnote{$L/a=100$ would be considered a large lattice by today's standards.}.
 In addition, the continuum limit $a\to 0$ requires a range of lattice sizes satisfying the above constraint, and one would like to have a range of scales $\mu$ such as to verify that the perturbative regime has been reached.
 This window problem enforces various compromises; in most cases the energy scales reached for perturbative matching to the $\msbar$-coupling is therefore rather low.
 As a consequence, even in the best cases (with 3-loop matching to the $\msbar$-coupling) systematic errors due to truncation of the perturbative series and/or contributions from nonperturbative effects are dominant~\cite{Aoki:2021kgd,DelDebbio:2021ryq}.